edwinsteele/wordspeak.org/stories/d3/d3_nt_sla_map.rst

 	}
     </style>

+The dataset only includes the indigenous community, those who said they are Aboriginal or Torres Strait Islanders and who were in the Northern Territory on census night.
+The dimensions are:

+x-axis
+	percentage that consider themselves protestant christian y-axis
+	percentage that consider they have "good" or "excellent" spoken english data-points
+	each point refers to a census Statistical Local Area (SLA).
+This was the smallest geographical subdivision in the 2006 census. colour
+	the bubbles are coloured by the largest language group in the SLA.
+While this is another dimension on the graph, it adds little value as there is such (magnificent) diversity within those language groups.
+It was an example of how another dimension could be added to the graph. size
+	the bubble is scaled to show the indigenous population in the SLA.

+The name of the SLA is shown, along with population, as a mouse-over, and a map (of dubious value) is shown when the bubble is clicked.

+Apologies for the lack of labelling - I found axis labels quite hard in d3.

+This graph took quite some time, and taught me about:

+* text placement on a canvas
+* the perils of using areas to represent a relative values (humans aren't able to compare the size of areas very well)
+* linking from canvas objects
+* drawing on a canvas

+I'm really pleased with this scatterplot as a proof of concept.

 The map came from the ESRI Shapefiles of the `Northern Territory Statistical Local Areas <http://www.abs.gov.au/ausstats/abs@.nsf/DetailsPage/1259.0.30.0022006?OpenDocument>`_ that were available as a part of the Australian 2006 Census.
 It was converted